 However, the effects of mold tend to be more serious.
 Mold can damage entire structures, including homes and vehicles, and it can cause long-term health problems for people.
 The difference in the effects of black mold vs. mildew is pretty stark, as reactions to mold can include respiratory issues, heart problems, joint pain, migraines, fatigue, and depression.
 In addition, anyone who has a mold allergy may experience congestion, sneezing, and irritation of the eyes, throat, and skin.
 This is why it’s important to prevent or treat mold as soon as possible.

 How Hard Is It to Get Rid of Mold Vs. Mildew?

-Yet another difference of mold vs. mildew is how difficult it is to get rid of each fungus.
+Yet another difference between mold vs. mildew is how difficult it is to get rid of each fungus.
 With mildew, all it typically takes is a mildew cleaner and a good scrubbing brush.
-However, mold is not an issue that most people should be dealing with on their own.
-Mold removal is best left to professionals.
-That being said, it is possible to prevent mold without hiring anyone for the job, since there are mold prevention tactics to try.
+However, mold, specifically black mold, is not an issue that most people should be dealing with on their own since black mold is dangerous and best left to professionals.
+That being said, you can rely on a premium mold and mildew cleaner to eradicate common mold and mildew fungi.

 Thanks for the information it was so so helpful because I had no idea l appreciate it !!!

 I was told that the black spots on the walls of my basement were mildew.
 This was told to me by Ohio State Waterproofing.
 Now I’m hearing from you that mildew is white.
 Should I talk to them again?
 My parents had there basement/house waterproofed years ago.
 Have been paying insurance on this for years. (not a ton of money however…) Am going to try and sell the house soon but want the buyer to know the facts.
 What should I do?

 The article stated that mildew could be grey, white or yellow.
 Thank goodness because we have mildew all over our ceiling from the humidity!
 Ew!